 Fretting on leaf chain can be identified by a red dust appearing from in between the chain link plates.
 It is redder in colour than surface rust, which is normally found on the outer surfaces of the link plates, – and bears a strong resemblance to chilli powder.

-Fretting is often mistaken for rusting but is a completely different process.
+Many people confuse fretting with rusting, but it is a completely different process.
 Rusting is caused by iron reacting with water and oxygen to form hydrated iron oxide, which has an orange-brown colour.

 In the early stages, leaf chain can be saved from rusting by cleaning and wire brushing it before relubrication with oil.
 In applications where the chain is regularly being washed or working in damp environments, specialist lubrication or a corrosion resistant chain, such as our SuperShield coated leaf chain, will maximise protection against rust.

 What causes leaf chain fretting?

 Vibrations caused by repeated surface movement, coupled with the leaf chain being under load, can cause fretting.
 This movement can be so small that you may not even see it.
 Over time, the rubbing action removes the protective film of the lubricant from the chain pins and links and forms pits in the surfaces.
 The debris created is much harder than the steel surfaces of the chain and increases the leaf chain wear rate.

 Because of fretting, leaf chain fatigue strength, or its capacity to withstand loads over time, may diminish.
 Fatigue cracks appear in the fretting area, usually the bores of the link plate holes, while micro cracks occur in the chain plates.
 Because they are so small, these micro cracks are hard to find during an inspection.
 Usually, the first you will know of them is when a chain suffers a catastrophic failure.
 This is why it is so important to recognise this ‘red rust’ as an indicator of chain fatigue in a thorough inspection.